-Monthly Budget Monitoring reports are produced for the Head of Finance with quarterly reports to Cabinet.
+Monthly Budget Monitoring reports are produced for Members, Cabinet and Managers.
 The report is intended to highlight any variances between budgets and spend in order that the Council can assess its financial position.
-Details of treasury management activities are included within the Cabinet report.
+Details of treasury management activities are included within this report.

-Responsible Section/Team Finance Version/Status 2016/17 v1 Responsible Author Head of Finance Date Agreed TBC Date last Amended Feb 2016 Agreed at TBC Due for Review Feb 2017 Page 27
+Responsible Section/Team Finance Version/Status 2013/14 v2 Responsible Author Head of Finance Date Agreed TBC Date last Amended Feb 2013 Agreed at TBC Due for Review Feb 2014 Page 28